based2/KB/network/ip_filter.md

 block from any to 104.21.43.194
 # US https://red.flag.domains/posts/2024-02-13/ registrar: 1API GmbH
 block from any to 104.21.44.125
+# DNS https://red.flag.domains/posts/2024-03-02/ registrar: PDR Ltd. d/b/a PublicDomainRegistry.com espaceclientscompte[.fr]
+block from any to 104.21.45.114
 # https://tracker.viriback.com/index.php?q=Lokibot
 block from any to 104.21.46.0/24
 # https://tracker.viriback.com/index.php?q=Lokibot